Insurance is Complicated. Let us Take Some of the Mystery Out.

 Certificate of Insurance

-Log in to Members-Only to print a copy of your certificate of insurance.
-If you have no registered at lammico.com, sign up today to get access to your certificate of insurance, online CME and much more.
+Log in to Members-Only to print, veiw, download, save, email and/or fax a copy of your certificate of insurance.
+If you have not registered at lammico.com, sign up today to get access to your certificate of insurance, online CME and much more.

 For questions regarding credentialing, contact our Underwriting Department at 504.831.3756 or 800.452.2120.